pagadesantosh/all_about_front_end/interview_questions_company_based/16/round5.md

     - If a crash occurs in the real DOM, does it impact the VDOM?
 Provide an explanation of the VDOM concept.

 ## MISC
-- Discuss why routing is essential for React apps.
 - Have you been involved in end-to-end development, including deployments?
-- Tell more on the necessity of lazy loading in React applications.
 - Do you have a knowledge of the Git pipeline?
-- Do you have experience with Micro-Frontend (MFE)?